 As the knitting grows, make sure that you keep the grips shown above, so that you don't let go of the needles until the end of a row.
 Then turn the knitting round and repeat the above stages.
 You will have to hold it such that the thumb of your right hand grips the knitting as shown in the photo.

 By never letting go of the needles, you work by feel which frees your eyes for looking at people as you talk together or watch television, etc. It becomes so effortless that women used to say that it felt wrong of an evening not to have "knitting on the needles".

-There are guides on the internet on what to do with the wool for casting on, casting off and knitting elaborate stitches.
-The aim of this page is to stress the importance of the right way of holding the needles.
-Do make sure when following the guides that you don't fall into bad habits of holding the needles the wrong way.
-The right hand must never leave the right hand needle.
+Do make sure, though, when following the guides that you don't fall into bad habits of holding the needles and yarn the wrong way.
+The right hand must never leave the right-hand needle mid-row.

 When I was a child in the 1940s, there were immigrants from Europe settled in our area.
-They knitted even more quickly, and I have wondered why their way didn't catch on widely in UK.
-The wool was wound round the left hand fingers, rather than the right hand ones, and the right hand needle dug into stitches on the left hand needle, rather like crocheting with a crochet hook.
+They knitted even more quickly and easily, and I have wondered why their method didn't catch on widely in UK.
+The yarn was wound round the left-hand fingers, rather than the right-hand ones, and the right-hand needle dug into stitches on the left-hand needle, rather like crocheting with a crochet hook.
 This method, too, involved never letting go of the needles between rows.

 In my experience this Continental way produces a tighter tension.